 BrickLib domain-specific library: BrickLib is a domain-specific library and code generator, in which the brick data layout underlies stencil grids.
 By applying code transformations for optimizations to a python-like stencil DSL, the final optimized kernel is able to target a specific architecture without low-level performance optimization.
 Stencils are defined in terms of constant weights for each offset, and can take any shape, from star-shaped grid-aligned, to cube-shaped full regions.
 Figure 1 shows the DSL input for a 3D, radius 2 star-shaped stencil over 13 points, which could be used to calculate a fourth-order accurate Laplacian stencil, for example.
-This format is fairly flexible and can be transformed to create compile-time layouts, improve register and intermediate reuse, and inject intrinsic instructions optimized for the stencil radius and brick dimensions.
+This format is fairly flexible and can be easily transformed to create compile-time layouts, improve register and intermediate reuse, and inject intrinsic instructions optimized for the stencil radius and brick dimensions.

-Vector code generation: An important aspect of BrickLib is its domain-specific vector code generator.
+Vector code generation: To this end, an important aspect of Brick-Lib is its domain-specific vector code generator.
 Since BrickLib is designed to target both CPUs and GPUs, it uses a common internal abstraction of vectors to develop the structure of the generated code, and subsequently map to architecture-specific instructions: SIMT code for GPUs, and wide SIMD instructions for CPUs.
 Figure 2 shows code snippets for GPU kernels using bricks with CUDA, HIP and SYCL for a star stencil.

 There are three essential domain-specific optimizations in vector code generation.
-First, vector folding as described by Yount [59] is used to create long vectors by collapsing brick dimensions.
-Second, in a stencil pattern, some input data is reused from computing neighboring output points, but shifted in the 3D domain requiring data reorganization in the vectors as observed by Henretty et al. [17].
-BrickLib's vector code generator detects this reuse of array common subexpressions [5, 13], exploiting reuse in buffers and shifting iteration spaces rather than data.
-Third, for high-order stencils, it is often profitable to eliminate redundant loads by scattering an input to all the outputs that use it to avoid data movement associated with the large amount of temporary data when gathering; vector scatter is used when profitable in conjunction with the reuse of buffers described above in a vector version of the associative reordering via statement splitting approach described by Stock et al. [48].
+First, vector folding as described by Yount [49] is used to create long vectors by collapsing brick dimensions.
+Second, in a stencil pattern, some input data is reused from computing neighboring output points, but shifted in the 3D domain requiring data reorganization in the vectors as observed by Henretty et al. [26].
+BrickLib's vector code generator detects this reuse of array common subexpressions [30, 32], exploiting reuse in buffers and shifting iteration spaces rather than data.
+Third, for high-order stencils, it is often profitable to eliminate redundant loads by scattering an input to all the outputs that use it to avoid data movement associated with the large amount of temporary data when gathering; vector scatter is used when profitable in conjunction with the reuse of buffers described above in a vector version of the associative reordering via statement splitting approach described by Stock et al. [22].

 The code resulting from vector code generation looks like a sequence of code blocks that compute portions of a brick's stencil grid.
 To achieve high performance on GPUs, data is moved through the register file of neighboring threads using shuffle primitives; the need for the movement is expressed with a macro that is replaced by architecture-specific implementations.
-For CUDA version 9 and later, shfl_down_sync and shfl_up_sync, for earlier CUDA versions and HIP shfl_down and shfl_up, and SYCL uses sub_group_shfl_down and sub_group_shfl_up.
+For CUDA version 9 and later, \\shfl\down\sync and \\shfl\up\sync, for earlier CUDA versions and HIP \\shfl\down and \\shfl\up, and SYCL uses sub\group\shfl\down and sub\group\shfl\up.
 Although beyond the scope of this paper, architecture-specific implementations for CPUs include SIMD instructions in AVX2, AVX512, and SVE.
-SC-W 2023, November 12-17, 2023, Denver, CO, USA